WebAssembly/spec/spectec/test-prose/TEST.md

 Step_pure/i31.get sx
 1. Assert: Due to validation, a value of value type instr is on the top of the stack.
 2. Pop the value instr_u1 from the stack.
-3. If instr_u1 is of the case REF.NULL, then:
+3. If instr_u1 is REF.NULL, then:
   a.
 Trap.
-4. If instr_u1 is of the case REF.I31_NUM, then:
+4. If instr_u1 is REF.I31_NUM, then:
   a.
 Let (REF.I31_NUM i) be instr_u1.
   b.
 Push the value (I32.CONST $extend__(31, 32, sx, i)) to the stack.